Halvor William Sanden

 The CSS #

-overflow-wrap: normal and word-break: normal are defaults.
-They make the text wrap at the regular wrap characters and not inside words.
+overflow-wrap: normal and word-break: normal are defaults that make the text wrap at the regular wrap characters.
+Overflow-wrap properties affect wrapping both outside and inside words.
+Break properties affect wrapping inside words only.
 Chinese, Japanese and Korean (CJK) texts are exceptions and will break anywhere by default.

 overflow-wrap: anywhere breaks only words that overflow.
 The word starts on a new line and breaks where it would have overflown.
 Which means that you risk a bit of space on the previous line.
 I use this option when I need to break long words, URLs and data without spaces.
-(This works similar to word-break: break-word.
-But don’t use that, it’s deprecated.)
+This works similar to word-break: break-word, but don’t use that, it’s deprecated.

 overflow-wrap: break-word breaks similar to overflow-wrap: anywhere, but not at soft hyphens when calculating the smallest intrinsic size.
 Which means it potentially doesn’t shrink as much.
-I have yet to use this.

 word-break: keep-all is only different from the normal setting in that it prevents CJK text from breaking.
-I have not had use for this yet.

 Hyphens #

 By default, there is no indication of a word breaking beyond the wrap itself.
-That can be solved by manually and automatically adding hyphens, but I think they should be used mainly with intentional breaks.
+That can be solved by manually or automatically adding hyphens, but I think they should be used mainly with intentional breaks.

 Do we need something better? #